 Sarajevo has plenty of great restaurants to try Bosnian Cuisine.
 For the most delicious places to eat on a budget in Sarajevo please check my post on the best restaurants in Sarajevo

 How to get to Sarajevo

-Sarajevo has an airport, but unfortunately flying directly to Sarajevo is not cheap.
+Sarajevo has an airport, but unfortunately flying directly to Sarajevo is not the cheapest option.
 Wizz Air has flights from several destinations to Tuzla that is 3 hours from Sarajevo by bus.

 International destinations include Zagreb (6 hours), Dubrovnik (8 hours), Split (8 hours), Podgorica (7 hours), Kosovo (8 hours), Ljubljana (9 hours), Vienna (12 hours) and even Belgium and the Netherlands.

-Disclaimer: This post contains affiliate links.
+Disclaimer: This post about the best things to do in Sarajevo contains affiliate links.
 If you buy any service through any of my links, I will get a small commission at no extra cost to you.
 These earnings help me to keep Backpack Adventures alive!
 Thanks for your support!